-N. Utility Allowance
+P. Utility Allowances:

-Utility Allowance calculations will be computed for project-based units in the same manner as Moving to Work tenant-based voucher calculations.

-O. Inspecting Units/Rent Reasonableness

-HQS Inspections and Rent Reasonableness determinations will be conducted yearly for project-based developments with 100 percent of the project based units inspected annually.
-Under MTW Plan activities, LHA is not required to furnish a copy of each Inspection report to the HUD Field office for property owned or managed by LHA.

-P. Lease Agreement and HAP Contract

-The lease requirements and the execution of the HAP contract will generally be the same in the project-based program as it is for the tenant-based assistance program, unless otherwise stated in the HAP Contract and/or addendums for that specific development.
+- 1. Utility Allowance calculations will be computed for project-based units in the same manner as MTW tenant-based voucher calculations. - 2.
+For public housing units (Mahoney Manor and Scattered Sites developments), utility allowances will be site and unit specific. - Q. Inspections/Rent Reasonableness: HQS Inspections and Rent Reasonableness determinations will be conducted yearly for project-based developments with 100 percent of the project based units inspected annually.
+Under MTW Plan activities, LHA is not required to furnish a copy of each Inspection report to the HUD Field office for property owned or managed by LHA. - R. Lease Agreement and HAP Contract: The lease requirements and the execution of the HAP contract will generally be the same in the project-based program as it is for the tenant-based assistance program, unless otherwise stated in the HAP Contract and/or addendums for that specific development.

-Addition of Contract units: A HAP contract may be amended during the threeyear period following the execution of the HAP contract to add additional projectbased voucher (PBV) units in the same building or complex.

-Under LHA's Moving to Work plan, LHA may allow unit amendments to a project-based voucher HAP Contract beyond the initial three-year limit.
-The extension for unit amendments will be considered when it is necessary to allow a zero HAP participant to continue to occupy the unit indefinitely, and prevent the tenant's displacement from their current residence.

-2. HAP Contract Year, Anniversary and Expiration dates: The initial HAP contract year is calculated from the first day of the first calendar month of the HAP contract term.
-The annual anniversary date is the first day of the first calendar month after the end of the preceding contract year.
+- 1. Addition of Contract Units: A HAP contract may be amended during the three-year period following the execution of the HAP contract to add additional project-based voucher units in the same building or complex. - a.
+Under LHA's MTW plan, LHA may allow unit amendments to a project-based voucher HAP Contract beyond the initial three-year limit. - b.
+The extension for unit amendments will be considered when it is necessary to allow a zero HAP participant to continue to occupy the unit indefinitely, and prevent the tenant's displacement from their current residence. - 2.
+HAP Contract Year, Anniversary and Expiration Dates: The anniversary and expiration dates for all units coincide with the date that site was originally placed under contract - a.
+The initial HAP contract year is calculated from the first day of the first calendar month of the HAP contract term. - b.
+The annual anniversary date is the first day of the first calendar month after the end of the preceding contract year. - c.
 There is a single annual anniversary and expiration date for all units under a particular HAP contract, even in cases where the contract units are placed under HAP contract in stages (different dates) or units are added by amendment.
-The anniversary and expiration dates for all units coincide with the date that site was originally placed under contract.

-3. Rent Subsidy Contracts
+S. Rent Subsidy Contracts:

-Rent subsidy contracts are available up to five (5) years with possibility of extensions for MTW project-based vouchers.
-If additional project-based VASH voucher allocations are made available, rent subsidy contracts can be established for up to fifteen (15) years for VASH project-based vouchers.
-All rent subsidy shall not exceed the published payment standards as approved in the LHA Section 8 Administrative Plan.

-4. Vacancy Loss/Damage Claims

-When a project-based unit becomes vacant, LHA will not pay the owner Housing Assistance payments to cover vacancy loss.
-LHA will not pay the owner for any damages to the unit.

-If any project-based contract units have been vacant for a period of 120 days or more since owner notice of vacancy, LHA will give notice to the owner amending the HAP contract to reduce the number of contracts units that have been vacant for such a period.
+- 1. MTW: Rent subsidy contracts are available up to fifteen (15) years for MTW project-based vouchers. - 2.
+VASH: If additional project-based VASH voucher allocations are made available, rent subsidy contracts can be established for up to fifteen (15) years for VASH project-based vouchers. - 3.
+Rent Subsidy: All rent subsidies shall not exceed the published payment standards as approved in the LHA Section 8 Administrative Plan. - 4.
+Vacancy Loss/Damage Claims: When a project-based unit becomes vacant, LHA will not pay the owner Housing Assistance payments to cover vacancy loss.
+LHA will not pay the owner for any damages to the unit. - If any project-based contract units have been vacant for a period of 120 days or more since owner notice of vacancy, LHA will give notice to the owner amending the HAP contract to reduce the number of contracts units that have been vacant for such a period.
 (24 CFR 983.254)